-In principle, project proposals may be submitted in any official language of the European Union but English or French are preferable because the time needed for translation is long.
-However, in order to facilitate assessment by evaluators, English or French translation should preferably accompany any proposal written in other languages.
+In principle, project proposals may be submitted in any official language of the European Union but English is preferable because the time needed for translation is long.
+However, in order to facilitate assessment by evaluators, an English translation should preferably accompany any proposal written in other languages.